This blog post is recently updated on April-30 2019.

 - Use multiple vendors as inventory management also means vendor management.
 Having highly-in-demand products can be difficult, especially if you don’t have enough storage for them.
 Hence, it often makes sense to commission a second vendor for the product as a back-up plan.

-- Bin location is a smart way to access most accurate information about the product location.
-Having bin location leads to quicker product finding.
+- Bin location is a smart way to access the most accurate information about the product location.
+Having a bin location leads to quicker product finding.
 It is useful for warehouse inventory management process to be clutter free.

-3. Malfunctioned product delivered
+Malfunctioned product delivered

-Ensuring timely solution to the product operation issues can save your time and money.
+Ensuring a timely solution to the product operation issues can save your time and money.
 Here are a few tips to ensure no malfunctioned products are delivered:

 - Check the products before sending them to customers.

-- Use the appropriate packaging for product safety during shipping process.
+- Use appropriate packaging for product safety during the shipping process.

-- Install safety equipment at warehouse to prevent cartons from falling off palletized loads and breaking open.
+- Install safety equipment at the warehouse to prevent cartons from falling off palletized loads and breaking open.

-4. Product doesn’t meet buyer expectations
+Product doesn’t meet buyer expectations

-- Take multiple images from different angle and provide the option to zoom in to view finer details.
+- Take multiple images from a different angle and provide the option to zoom in to view finer details.

 - Visible customer reviews are great support for buyers when placing orders.
-It lets them stay prepared for the quality of product they’re going to receive.
+It lets them stay prepared for the quality of the product they’re going to receive.

 11 Best Practices of Return and Refund Policy

 Make it so simple, a kid can understand

 Compare the given website return pages and see how beautifully the second one has defined the return and refund policy:

-And here comes the LoveHoney, making things easier
+And here comes the LoveHoney, making things easier.

 - Make sure to mention the following information in the return and refund policy: